griddb/expimp/Specification_en.md

 Container data files are composed of **metadata files** and **row data files**.

-A metadata file is a file in the json format which contains the container type and schema, the index set up, and the trigger data.
+A metadata file is a json-format file which contains the container type and schema, and the index data that has been set up.

 There are 2 types of row data file, one of which is the **CSV data file** in which container data is stored in the CSV format, and the other is the **binary data file** in which data is stored in a zip format.